4lando/vscode-lando/README.md

 - [ ] Support for editing Lando's global configuration
 - [ ] Built-in plugin manager for Lando
 - [ ] Full GUI integration of all Lando features
+- [ ] Integration with other Lando tools and plugins (e.g. Pantheon, Acquia, Drupal, etc.)